codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Atlassian Stash

 Atlassian stash is only available for an on-premise connection.
 Follow the same instructions as Bitbucket.
-You also need to provide the URL of the Stash server in your organization
+You also need to provide the URL of the Stash server in your organization.

+Codefresh supports Bitbucket server versions 5.4.0+ since those expose the API used by the integration.

 ## Using your git provider